 The Trial Of A Time Lord (Segment Four) by Robert Holmes and Pip and Jane Baker, directed by Chris Clough

-At the conclusion of the trial, it is revealed that Peri has elected to wed King Yrcanos.
-Mel travels on with the Doctor.
+At the conclusion of the trial, it is revealed that Peri has married King Yrcanos.
+Melanie travels on with the Doctor.

 Making History